Also known as polysomnography.

-Sleep studies are important because untreated sleep disorders can raise your risk for heart disease, high blood pressure, stroke, and other medical conditions.
-Sleep disorders also have been linked to an increased risk of injury, such as falling (in the elderly) and car accidents.
+Your doctor will review your sleep study test results and develop a treatment plan for any diagnosed sleep disorder.
+Untreated sleep disorders can raise your risk for heart failure, high blood pressure, stroke, diabetes, and depression.
+Sleep disorders also have been linked to an increased risk for injury and car accidents.